RafikGerges/CEHv10-Notes/05 - Attacking a System -Password Cracking- Covering Tracks .md

   - **/etc** - all administration files and passwords.
 Both password and shadow files are here
   - **/home** - holds the user home directories
   - **/mnt** - holds the access locations you've mounted
-  - **/sbin** - system binaries folder which holds more administrative commands
+  - **/sbin** - system binaries folder which holds administrative commands and daemons.
-  - **/usr** - holds almost all of the information, commands and files unique to the users
+  - **/usr** - holds almost all of the information, commands and files unique to the users.

 - Linux Commands

 | Command  | Description                                                  |